armatura100/crypto-landing/readme.md

 - a few dropdown menus
 - an accordion
-- a slider with a dropdown in its slide
+- a slider with a dropdown inside its slide